What Does the Bible Say About Stars?

 Yet, the Bible doesn’t just stop at the physical existence of stars.
 It delves deeper, using stars metaphorically.
 Stars represent nations, leaders, and the people of Israel.
 God’s view on stars extends to His people, reminding them that He has numbered the stars and calls them each by name, a metaphor for His intimate knowledge and care for humanity.

-See also What Does the Bible Say About Wisdom?
+See also What Does the Bible Say About Food to Eat?

 But here’s a crucial point: while stars are revered for their beauty and symbolic meaning, the Bible is clear that worshipping stars is a sin.
 The Old Testament strictly prohibits astrology and star worship, underscoring that stars are created entities, not deities.
 This aligns with the central Christian belief in worshipping God alone.